dlab-berkeley/R-Fundamentals-Legacy/README.md

 ## Is R not working on your laptop?

-If you do not have R installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using the UC Berkeley Datahub to run the materials for these lessons.
+If you do not have R installed and the materials loaded on your workshop by the time it starts, we strongly recommend using the UC Berkeley Datahub to run the materials for these lessons.
 You can access the DataHub by clicking [this link](https://datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fdlab-berkeley%2FR-Fundamentals&urlpath=rstudio%2F&branch=main).
-Some users may find that they have to click the link twice if the materials do not load initially.
+Some users may have to click the link twice if the materials do not load initially.

 The DataHub downloads this repository, along with any necessary packages, and allows you to run the materials in an RStudio instance on UC Berkeley's servers.
-No installation is necessary from your end - you only need an internet browser and a CalNet ID to log in.
+No installation is needed from your end - you only need an internet browser and a CalNet ID to log in.
 By using the DataHub, you can save your work and come back to it at any time.
-When you want to return to your saved work, just go straight to [DataHub](https://datahub.berkeley.edu), sign in, and you click on the `R-Fundamentals` folder.
+When you want to return to your saved work, go straight to [DataHub](https://datahub.berkeley.edu), sign in, and you click on the `R-Fundamentals` folder.

 If you don't have a Berkeley CalNet ID, you can still run these lessons in the cloud, by clicking this button: